-First, the revised statute includes within its scope an unweaponized toxic or poisonous chemical or its precursors, a biological agent or toxin, or radioactive or nuclear material-but only when such possession or manufacture is coupled with an intent that the items be used to cause at least bodily injury or death to multiple persons, other than by a lawful medical procedure, or massive damage to property.
-The current D.C.
-Code § 22-3152 definition of a weapon of mass destruction does not include any unweaponized (e.g. in a storage container) toxic or poisonous chemicals, biological agents, toxins, or nuclear material.
-Similarly, the current D.C.
-Code § 22-3155 offense of use, dissemination, or detonation of a weapon of mass destruction also does not cover unweaponized forms of these items.
-However, legislative history suggests the Council may have believed that such unweaponized chemicals and biological agents were included in the definition.
-87 In contrast, the revised statute specifically includes unweaponized forms of these chemical, biological, and nuclear materials when possessed or manufactured with intent for use in causing death or bodily injury to a person, other than by a lawful medical procedure, or massive damage to property.
+detonation of a weapon of mass destruction also does not cover unweaponized forms of these items.
+However, legislative history suggests the Council may have believed that such unweaponized chemicals and biological agents were included in the definition.84 In contrast, the revised statute specifically includes unweaponized forms of these chemical, biological, and nuclear materials when possessed or manufactured with intent for use in causing death or bodily injury to a person, other than by a lawful medical procedure, or massive damage to property.
 The revised statute also specifies that the actor must know the nature of the item possessed or manufactured as being a toxic or poisonous chemical, biological agent, etc., and excludes items with intent to be used in a lawful medical procedure.
-While many legitimate, socially beneficial uses exist for possession and creation of chemical, biological, and nuclear materials, 88 when coupled with an intent to cause death, bodily injury, or massive property damage such materials are presumed to be extremely dangerous contraband.
-The revised statute's inclusion of terrorism liability for these unweaponized materials follows precedent in other jurisdictions.
-90 This change improves the clarity and proportionality of the revised statutes and addresses an unnecessary gap in liability.
+While many legitimate, socially beneficial uses exist for possession and creation of chemical, biological, and nuclear materials, 85 when coupled with an intent to cause death, bodily injury, or massive property damage such materials are presumed to be extremely dangerous contraband.
+86 The revised statute's inclusion of terrorism liability for these unweaponized materials follows precedent in other jurisdictions.87 This change improves the clarity and proportionality of the revised statutes and addresses an unnecessary gap in liability.

 Second, the revised statute limits liability for the use, dissemination, or detonation of a weapon of mass destruction or other item when such conduct is accompanied by an intent to cause bodily injury to multiple persons or massive property damage.
 The current D.C.
-Code § 22-3155 use, dissemination, or detonation of a weapon of mass destruction does not specify a culpable mental state for any elements.
-The plain
+Code § 22-3155 use, dissemination, or detonation of a weapon of mass destruction does not specify a culpable mental state for any elements.88 The plain language of the current statute suggests that any use or detonation of a weapon of mass destruction, for any reason, is criminal.
+However, as a matter of practice, the District's jury instructions require a person must know that the object is a weapon of mass destruction and not be accidentally using or detonating the weapon.89 In contrast, the revised statute limits liability to use,

-&lt;sup>87 Committee on the Judiciary Report on Bill 14-373, the "Omnibus Anti-Terrorism Act of 2002," at 17 ("The definition of a weapon of mass destruction has also been narrowed substantially from the definition contained in Bill 14-373 as introduced.
+84 Committee on the Judiciary Report on Bill 14-373, the "Omnibus Anti-Terrorism Act of 2002," at 17 ("The definition of a weapon of mass destruction has also been narrowed substantially from the definition contained in Bill 14-373 as introduced.
 It is carefully defined to mean devices, objects, chemicals, biological agents, and weapons designed or used to kill large numbers of people.
 It is not intended to cover small amounts of ingredients that could conceivably be put to use to create a weapon, such as a small vial of arsenic as one witness suggested.").

-&lt;sup>88 Notably, RCC § 22E-1704, use, dissemination, or detonation of a weapon of mass destruction, provides exceptions to liability for use in exceptional cases where technically there is a plan to inflict "bodily injury" or "serious bodily injury" as defined in RCC § 22E-701 on a person, such as in consensual medical care.
-Other exceptions and affirmative defenses in RCC § 22E-1704(c) and (d) limit liability for other socially beneficial uses too.
+85 Notably, RCCA § 22A-2704, use, dissemination, or detonation of a weapon of mass destruction, provides exceptions to liability for use in exceptional cases where technically there is a plan to inflict "bodily injury" or "serious bodily injury" as defined in RCCA § 22A-101 on a person, such as in consensual medical care.
+Other exceptions and affirmative defenses in RCCA § 22A-2704(c) and (d) limit liability for other socially beneficial uses too.

-&lt;sup>89 For example, large quantities of unweaponized industrial chemicals or hazardous materials are not a weapon of mass destruction, but if those chemicals or materials are used for causing bodily injury to persons, they are equivalent to weapons of mass destruction the use of which may be prosecuted under RCC § 22E-1703, manufacture or possession of a weapon of mass destruction.
+86 For example, large quantities of unweaponized industrial chemicals or hazardous materials are not a weapon of mass destruction, but if those chemicals or materials are used for causing bodily injury to persons, they are equivalent to weapons of mass destruction the use of which may be prosecuted under RCCA § 22A-2703, manufacture or possession of a weapon of mass destruction.

-&lt;sup>90 See, e.g., Cal.
+87 See, e.g., Cal.
 Penal Code § 11417.